What is Ditsmod

 class AppModule {}

-const app = await new Application().bootstrap(AppModule);
+const app = await Application.create(AppModule);

 app.server.listen(3000, '0.0.0.0');